Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.orders.gettestordertemplate({ merchantId: "merchantId", templateName: "templateName",  });

 /*
 Deprecated.
-Notifies that item return and refund was handled directly by merchant outside of Google payments processing (e.g. cash refund done in store).
+Notifies that item return and refund was handled directly by merchant outside of Google payments processing (for example, cash refund done in store).
 Note: We recommend calling the returnrefundlineitem method to refund in-store returns.
 We will issue the refund directly to the customer.
 This helps to prevent possible differences arising between merchant and Google transaction records.
-We also recommend having the point of sale system communicate with Google to ensure that customers do not receive a double refund by first refunding via Google then via an in-store return.
+We also recommend having the point of sale system communicate with Google to ensure that customers do not receive a double refund by first refunding through Google then through an in-store return.
 */
 await gapi.client.content.orders.instorerefundlineitem({ merchantId: "merchantId", orderId: "orderId",  });